 If you've paid, or are just about to pay, a mechanic for work they have completed, you can get them to sign a Mechanic's Lien Waiver to help protect yourself from future claims for payment.
 When you hire a contractor, subcontractor, or supplier, they have a right to put a lien on your property if you don't pay.
 With a lien waiver (in exchange for your payment), the mechanic will agree to release any lien, or other claim, that they may have against the property they've worked on.

-A Mechanic's Lien Waiver is an efficient way to help protect yourself financially when you have paid (or you are about to pay) for a mechanic's work.
-The use of this document acts as tangible evidence that the mechanic has waived his or her right to a lien on your property.
+A lien waiver form is an efficient way to help protect yourself financially when you have paid (or you are about to pay) for a mechanic's work.
+The use of a lien release corm acts as tangible evidence that the mechanic has waived his or her right to a lien on your property.
 A Mechanic's Lien Waiver, however, should not be used if the mechanic has already tried to enforce a lien or claim, so it is best used preemptively once the work has been completed and you have made payment.
 A Mechanic's Lien Waiver is a fair way to help establish that you have fully paid up for a mechanic's services on your property.

 Other names for this document: Mechanic's Lien Release Form, Waiver of Lien, Laborer's Lien Waiver

 More than just a template, our step-by-step interview process makes it easy to create a Mechanic's Lien Waiver.

 Save, sign, print, and download your document when you are done.

 Our step-by-step interview process makes creating a printable Mechanic's Lien Waiver easy.